-Sunday School 2020-21 kicks off September 20th!
-Classes will meet virtually from September 20th through (at least) January 31st.
-If you have any questions, contact our new Interim Director of Youth and Family Ministries, Ekama Eni at email@example.com or 914.834.1800 ext.
+Sunday School 2020-21 continues on January 10th!
+In light of the current coronavirus pandemic classes will continue to meet virtually.
+If you have any questions, contact our Interim Director of Youth and Family Ministries, Ekama Eni at firstname.lastname@example.org or 914.834.1800 ext.
 306.

 Helping our children learn and grow in faith